CompleteUnityDeveloper2/3_Project_Boost/README.md

 1. Understanding what happens when a new prefab is created.
 2. Exploring when an instance gets changed if a prefab is updated.
 3. Adding a landing pad prefab.

+### 19 Level Loading & Scene Management ###
+1. How to add scenes to the build order.
+2. About the build index vs the scene name.
+3. Why we need `using UnityEngine.SceneManagement`.
+4. Using `SceneManager.LoadScene()`